 .
 Paste your access token to the second line where indicated.
 Be sure to save the file!

 .
-While you there, you should also configure your correct location information as well.
+While you are there, you should also configure your correct location information as well.
 Make sure you save your changes!

 We are done with the Configurator for now.
-You can close it’s browser tab and head back over to FreeNAS.
-From the Configurator service menu, select 3 to restart the configurator.
+You can close its browser tab and head back over to FreeNAS.
+From the Configurator service menu, select 3 to restart the Configurator.

 After the Configurator restarts, press 1 to return to the main menu, then press 3 to enter the AppDaemon service menu.
 Use option 8 to install

-Saving the best for last!
 There’s one more step before you restart Home Assistant.
 Installing HACS.
 There’s no service menu since HACS is a custom integration.
 This is just a little shortcut to download the latest HACS release and extract it to homeassistant/custom_components/hacs

 .